shrutigupta02/To-Do/README.md

 # To-Do
-This is my a web app to organise and manage tasks.
+This is a To-Do app I'd built to manage my tasks in a aesthetically appealing manner.